1. Key COVID Race Strategy – Turn up, Participate, Leave

 2. Social Distancing – Don’t attend if feeling sick, maintain 1.5m between people, practice personal hygiene.

-5. Race Duration – The race will be an XCO lap race.
+5. Race Duration – The race will be as many laps as you can ride with the last lap to be started before the 35 minute mark.
 U13 will race the shorter loop and only race for a maximum of 25 minutes.
 Parents need to watch these riders and ensure they finish after this time.

 6. Safety Equipment – A helmet meeting the Australian Standard must be worn and bar ends (plugs) fitted.
 It is strongly recommended that all riders wear gloves, covered shoes and eye protection.